THE NOTICE ABOVE IS IN EFFECT AT THE PRESENT TIME AND MAY IMPACT SOME OF THE INFORMATION YOU WILL FIND BELOW.

 The SPCA Serving Erie County makes every effort to place healthy, friendly animals into new homes.
 The placement of an individual animal for adoption is based on the evaluation of both his/her health and temperament.
 There is no time limit once an animal is made available for adoption.
 Animals may not be on the Adoptions floor or showing as available on our website for a variety of reasons, including, but not limited to, the following:

--The animal may have been adopted.
-YourSPCA.org shows animals in real time, so the moment the animal is adopted, the listing is removed from the website.
+–The animal may have already been adopted.
+YourSPCA.org lists animals in real time, so the moment the animal is adopted, the listing is removed from the website.
+Some animals are adopted before their photos are even added to the listing.

--The animal may require veterinary care and is being treated in our infirmary.
+-The animal is not available for adoption because he/she may require veterinary care and is being treated in our infirmary.

--The animal may have a veterinary need that requires special care and is out of the building being treated by a veterinary specialist.
+-The animal may not be available for adoption because he/she has a veterinary need that requires a specialist’s care…that means he or she might be out of the building being treated by a veterinary specialist.

--The animal may have been put on hold for a Meet and Greet session with a potential adopter’s family or pet(s).
+-The animal may have been put on hold for a Meet and Greet session with a potential adopter’s family or pet(s) at a later time.
+If the Meet and Greet doesn’t work out, the animal’s photo will reappear on the site.

 -Animals suffering from illnesses or injuries that we can’t treat (or who do not respond to treatment we do provide) or animals who display aggressive behavior and are unsafe to rehome and cannot be transferred may be euthanized.
 Please note, every single animal is treated as an individual and not part of sweeping generalizations.
 These decisions are not made lightly, are not made quickly, several people are involved in the decision process concerning each animal, and this decision is made only after alternatives are explored.